-

 Date amended:

-- to assist clients to gain greater independence and work towards self-managing the impact of their accepted condition(s);
+achieve greater independence and work towards self-managing the impact of their accepted condition(s).

-- capacity to return to, or perform at work, or to undertake retraining or study; and/or
+capacity to return to, or perform at work, or to undertake retraining or study.

-whether provision of the support requested is above the level that would normally be required for the medical condition or level of impairment.
+The item or services are considered the simplest, most practical option and are not above the level that would normally be required for the medical condition or level of impairment.

 Serving ADF members